-With the growth of SaaS — especially in hotbeds like San Francisco — the space is becoming increasingly crowded.
-Because of this, PR is vital in building awareness around how your SaaS business stands outs from the crowd and why you matter in the market as a whole.
-You may have just built the next Salesforce, but no one will ever know if you, and the media outlets that matter to your prospects, aren’t talking about it.
+With the growth of SaaS, the space is becoming increasingly crowded.
+Because of this, SaaS PR is vital in building awareness around how your SaaS business stands outs from the crowd and why you matter in the tech industry as a whole.
+You may have just built the next Snowflake, but prospects might not have you in their consideration set if you aren’t being validated by or have a presence in industry media.

 2. Emphasis on positioning

 In a technical industry, it’s easy to get caught up in jargon.
-You have to find a way to clearly relay your overarching value proposition to prospects, and the same goes when presenting information to reporters.
-For businesses who have mastered the art of the 30-second sales pitch (which is essential to staying alive in the dog-eat-dog world of SaaS), this streamlined messaging can act as the perfect building block for your initial PR positioning.
+You have to find a way to clearly relay your overarching value proposition to target customers, and the same goes when presenting information to reporters.
+For businesses who have mastered the 30-second sales pitch (essential to staying alive in the dog-eat-dog world of SaaS), this streamlined messaging can act as the perfect building block for your initial SaaS PR positioning.
 From there, it will be much easier to build your company story with your target media since you’ve already nailed down your introductory messaging.

 3. Long, complicated sales cycles

-SaaS businesses often see long, complicated sales cycles, especially when target customers are mid- to large-sized enterprises.
+SaaS businesses often see long, complicated sales cycles, especially when potential customers are mid to large-sized enterprises and budgets continue to tighten.
 That’s where SaaS PR can come in to build up assets that your sales team can ultimately leverage in the sales process to answer questions and provide additional information to prospects.
-These assets can come in the form of a thought leadership article that answer prospects’ questions about why their business would need a solution like yours to solve a specific problem, a product feature that can guides prospects through the intricate ins and outs of your solution’s capabilities or a case study that gives a real-life look at outcomes.
+These assets can come in the form of a thought leadership article that answers prospects’ questions about why their business would need a solution like yours to solve a specific problem, a product feature that can guide your target audience through the intricate ins and outs of your solution’s capabilities or a case study that gives a real-life look at outcomes.
 By utilizing these media placements as sales assets, your sales team can proactively address prospects’ questions and concerns to ultimately speed up the sales cycle for your business.